 If you want all of your pantry storage all together as much as possible, then looking at configurations larger than 25 square feet will be more satisfactory.
 One would think the aspirations of all pantries would be to have everything all in one place, but it isn’t always the case.

-Splitting up pantry space across the house can be done quite effectively, as in the article "Three Pantries in One House."
+Splitting up pantry space across the house can be done quite effectively, as in the this home with three pantries.
 Of course, pantry size is dependent on family lifestyle and size.

-How wide should a hidden pantry door be?
+How wide should a hidden pantry cabinet door be?

 Squeezing through a narrow pantry door with arms full of bags wouldn’t be a pleasant experience and would get old fast.
 Think of future inhabitants of the space.
 It would be a shame if they couldn’t access the pantry because the doorway was made too small based on a decision made at one snapshot in time.